-Engagement Rings London - A Guide to Finding The Perfect One
+Bespoke Engagement Rings London: A Guide to Finding the Perfect One

-Looking for a bespoke engagement ring in London can be… intense.
-There’s so much to think about, from the style of the ring, to choice of stone, to finding a jeweller you feel comfortable and confident working with.
+Looking for the finest bespoke engagement ring London has to offer?
+Well, the search can be… intense.
+There’s so much to think about, from the style of the ring, to the choice of stone, and finding a jeweller you feel comfortable and confident working with.

-Well, consider this article your one-stop-shop for all you need to know about finding your perfect bespoke engagement ring in London.
+In that case, consider this article your one-stop shop for all you need to know about finding your perfect bespoke engagement ring in London.

 Summary